 Earlier, we discussed good questions to ask college coaches on the phone.
 On the flip side, there are questions and behaviors to avoid when talking to college coaches.
 During your first few coach phone calls:

 Watch our recruiting experts break down more questions student-athletes should avoid asking college coaches:

 As with any conversation, your calls with college coaches will involve you asking questions and the coach asking some in return.
 No matter how tough the question, the best policy is honesty.
+Never oversell or lie about your athletic or academic abilities.
 If you are asked a question you don’t know the answer to, don’t be afraid to tell the coach you’re not sure, but you’ll get back to them later when you have the answer.
 Take a deep breath and a second to think before responding if you need it.